 I have a handmade soap bar that smells AMAZING.
 So, to have the same scent on my clothes I grated the soap and use it instead of my usual detergent.

-- Wait until the soap dissolves and water cools
+- wait until the soap dissolves and the water cools

-Even it looks like a smoothie or pumpkin soup it really is laundry soap.
-I used a handmade soap in the form of a pear my son gave me for mother’s day.
+Even if it looks like a smoothie or pumpkin soup, it really is laundry soap.
+I used a handmade soap in the form of a pear.
 Try it with your favorite natural soap.

 8. Nice smell after ironing

-Before ironing your clothes add a few drops of your preferred cologne to the water of the iron.
+Before ironing your clothes add a few drops of your preferred cologne to the iron’s water.
 You could also add rose water for a floral scent.

 Clothes Not Smelling Fresh After Drying